 \section{Conclusion}

-This work proposed a Noise-robust Multimodal Emotion Recognition model (NMER) that effectively mitigates the impact of incomplete data and generates robust multimodal joint representations, successfully addressing the challenge of incomplete modalities.
-Experimental results on the IEMOCAP dataset showcase that our NMER achieves state-of-the-art performance across all incomplete conditions, noise types, and intensities.
-The ablation study also further validates the effectiveness of VAE module.
-As part of future work, we will improve the model architecture to adapt more types of noise and more complex realistic scenarios.
+This work proposed a Noise-robust Multimodal Emotion Recognition model (NMER) that effectively mitigates the impact of incomplete data and reconstructs the robust multimodal joint representations from incomplete data.
+Experimental results show that Our noise scheduler can effectively create different types and intensities of noisy data to simulate various noise corruptions.
+Our NMER model achieves robust performance across various incomplete situations.
+Notably, there exist huge challenges in the new incomplete condition, which proposes more requirements to the MER systems.
+Our research is only the first step in addressing this problem.